duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_2_2_camera_calibration.md

     <figcaption>Output when camera is properly calibrated.</figcaption>
 </div>

-### Example of failure

-This is an example in which the calibration is incorrect.

-Look at the output in the bottom left: clearly the perspective is distorted, and there is no way for the robot to localize given the perspective points.
+Look at the output in the bottom left of [](fig:incorrect1): clearly the perspective is distorted, and there is no way for the robot to localize given the perspective points.

 <div figure-id="fig:incorrect1">